Fanney Khan: Development

 In June 2016, it was announced that Anil Kapoor would play the lead role in a Rakesh Omprakash Mehra production, which was tentatively titled Fanney Khan.
 The film is an official remake of the Dominique Deruddere-directed Belgian Dutch-language satirical comedy Everybody's Famous!
 (2001).
 The original was nominated for Best Foreign Language Film at the 73rd Academy Awards, and follows the relationship between a father and her teenage girl, whom he forces to be a singer.
 Fanney Khan was directed by debutant Atul Manjrekar, who had previously directed television advertisements and was a close associate of Mehra.
 Other than Kapoor and Mehra, members of the cast and crew were not finalized when the production was announced.
 Musical recording and other preparations began on 20 June 2016, and auditions were initiated for the role of two teenage characters.

-Prernaa Arora of KriArj Entertainment wanted Aishwarya Rai to play the character and directly approached her.
+Prernaa Arora of KriArj Entertainment wanted Aishwarya Rai Bachchan to play the character and directly approached her.
 The announcement also declared that the role of the pop singer would be played by Rai.
 Arjun N. Kapoor of KriArj conveyed that the film dealt with a father-daughter relationship and said, "Fanney Khan is a very emotional story that needs to be told."
 The film marked the third collaboration between Kapoor and Rai after Taal (1999) and Hamara Dil Aapke Paas Hai (2000).